alex/what-happens-when/README.rst

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
+* *Local DNS cache*
+   - A local DNS cache is a temporary storage on the user's device that holds recent DNS resolutions.
+   - If the IP address is found which means cache hit then it means that "www.google.com" has been searched recently so it is still valid according to ``Time-to-Live(TTL)``.
+   - This allows the browser to skip the external DNS servers thereby making the search process much faster.
 * If not found, the browser calls ``gethostbyname`` library function (varies by OS) to do the lookup.
 * ``gethostbyname`` checks if the hostname can be resolved by reference in the